Our Arbitration Rules

 (f) The initiating party may file or submit a dispute to the OCA through OCA file upload, located at www.onlinecontractarbitration.com.

-(g) The filing party shall simultaneously provide a copy of the Demand and any supporting documents to the opposing party.
+(g) The filing party shall simultaneously provide a copy of the Demand For Arbitration and any supporting documents to the opposing party.

 If the filing does not satisfy the filing requirements set forth above, OCA shall acknowledge to all named parties receipt of the incomplete filing and inform the parties of the filing deficiencies.
 If the deficiencies are not cured by the date specified by the OCA, the filing may be returned to the initiating party.